 Students are strongly encouraged to be open to the roommate matching process, as it is a time-honored Barnard tradition that successfully matches students every year.
 Some students find that living with a person they knew prior to attending Barnard can be isolating, as they are less inclined to reach out and meet new people.
 Many students find that having a friend already on-campus (who is not their roommate) increases their social network.

 Living with a roommate(s) can be one of the most exciting parts of your first semester at Barnard; it can also be one of the most challenging.
-Everyone has her own habits and ways of approaching life.
+Everyone has their own habits and ways of approaching life.
 While sharing a room with others, there’s bound to be some tension now and then.

 Communication is key.
 If you are feeling uncomfortable with anything that is going on in the room, the very best thing to do is approach your roommate(s) as soon as possible to talk about it.
 Most people are surprised to learn how accommodating roommates are willing to be, if and when they are approached in a constructive, non-hostile manner.
 If you want to approach your roommate(s) about any issues, but you are not sure how to start the conversation, speak with your RA.
-She not only has training in these types of situations but also has experience with her roommate(s) from her first year.
-She can help you work out a strategy of how to raise an issue in the most non-threatening way possible.
+They not only has training in these types of situations but also has experience with their roommate(s) from their own first year.
+They can help you work out a strategy of how to raise an issue in the most non-threatening way possible.
 A good way to start communicating with your roommate(s) is to discuss the topics in the FYF Roommate Agreement Workbook, which you will receive during orientation.
 Take a few moments in the first week of your arrival to discuss the questions presented there.
 You will be required to fill out a roommate contract to turn in to your RA.

 Every attempt will be made to match you with a roommate(s) with whom you share a similar lifestyle.
 It is important for roommates to discuss their similarities and differences at the time they receive notification of their assignment or upon move-in as a means to better understand each other and to establish a cooperative relationship.